 Community support through Spiritual and family guidance; local council advisory services; financial advice for the vulnerable; school admissions support; assisting police visits to deal with local issues and community advice as well as supporting wellbeing through Yoga classes.
 In the current year, GNNSJ also assisted in providing additional food for those in need due to covid.

-Snapshot of activities in prayer, service and community engagement
+Snapshot of activities in key events, preparation of langar and community engagement

 The Proposed Development Plans